laggingreflex/multi-video-player/ISSUES/feat.md

   ☐ Ability to search google for the specified file (maybe to look up lyrics for music files, or other details like original youtube page, etc.)

+  🗹 When adjusting zoom, scroll back to current video

 * Controls

-  ☐ stop/play from beginning

-  ☐ "Next" to switch to next video by either scrolling to it, or just playing it anyhow.
-Useful for controlling music via global hotkeys - like a regular music player.

-  ☐ Option to plat next after a video finishes.
+  ☐ Option to play next after a video finishes.
 Currently it just loops

   ☐ Global hotkeys - play/pause/next.